Magnetar emergence in a peculiar gamma-ray burst from a compact star merger

 In contrast to the hard X-rays and gamma-rays, the soft X-ray emission in the 0.5--4 keV LEIA-band exhibits a different behavior.
 The emission sustains for a much longer duration of $>250$ s in the form of a plateau followed by a decline.
 Its spectrum shows much less significant evolution within the first 100 s (Fig. \ref{fig:lc}d and Extended Data Table \ref{tab:leia_spec_fit}) compared to the high-energy GECAM spectrum.
-Notably, its spectral shape from the beginning up to $\sim$75 s deviates strongly from the extrapolations to lower energies of the spectral energy distributions derived from the GECAM data (Methods and Fig. \ref{fig:sed}b).
+Notably, its spectral shape from the beginning up to $\sim$76 s deviates strongly from the extrapolation to lower energies of the spectral energy distributions derived from the GECAM data (Methods and Fig. \ref{fig:sed}b).
 These deviations cannot easily be ascribed to a simple spectral break at low energies as sometimes seen in GRBs\cite{Oganesyan2017ApJ}, but rather hint at a different radiation process dominating the LEIA band.
-As the high-energy emission suddenly ceases (with the decay slope controlled by the curvature effect), the late decay slope in the LEIA band is shallower than the curvature effect prediction, suggesting an intrinsic temporal evolution from the central engine (Fig. \ref{fig:sed}c).
+As the high-energy emission suddenly ceases at around 21–26 s (with the decay slope controlled by the curvature effect), the late decay slope in the LEIA band is shallower than the curvature effect prediction, suggesting an intrinsic temporal evolution from the central engine (Fig. \ref{fig:sed}c).
 These facts suggest that the LEIA-band soft X-ray emission comes from a distinct emission component from the GRB, which emerges already from the onset of the burst (Fig. \ref{fig:sed}a).
-A smoothly broken power law fit to the light curve gives decay slopes of {$0.40_{-0.06}^{+0.05}$} and $2.33_{-0.15}^{+0.16}$ before and after the break time at $79.90_{-5.78}^{+5.42}$ s (Methods and Fig. \ref{fig:magnetar}a).
-This pattern is generally consistent with the magnetic dipole spin-down law of a newborn, rapidly spinning magnetar.
-The best fit of the luminosity light curve with the magnetar model\cite{Zhang2001ApJ, Lu2015ApJ} yields a dipole magnetic field of $2.21^{+0.54}_{-0.55} \times 10^{16}$ G, an initial spin period of $3.49^{+0.85}_{-0.89}$ ms, and a radiation efficiency of $6.11^{+2.02}_{-2.02}\times 10^{-3}$ (Methods and Fig. \ref{fig:magnetar}a).
-An X-ray plateau may also be interpreted within a black hole engine with a long-term accretion disk\cite{Lu2023}.
-However, such a long-lived disk would be eventually quickly evaporated so that the jet engine would cease abruptly.
-The fact that the final decay slope of the LEIA light curve is shallower than the curvature effect prediction rules out such a possibility and reinforces the magnetar interpretation.
+After 76 seconds, as the $\gamma$-ray emission dies out, the joint LEIA and GECAM spectra can be well fitted using a single cutoff power law model (Fig. \ref{fig:sed}b).
+This indicates that the entire spectra after 76s is dominated by the new emergent component observed by LEIA.